 Fully grasping how these progressions work, can help you immensely if you are a rhythm guitarist or interested in songwriting, it allows you to transpose them at will and makes improvising any solo a whole lot easier.

 Chord Progressions are denoted in Roman numerals using the Nashville numbering system.
-In this system, I, IV, V is a progression with (I) as the first note or the root, IV as the fourth note, and V as the fifth note on the scale.
+In this system, I, IV, and V are a progression with (I) as the first note or the root, IV as the fourth note, and V as the fifth note on the scale.
 Each such progression can be played in any key and thus forms a template that is used over and over with different keys and notes.

 In our article on the guitar chord progressions, you will learn about common progressions like I IV V progression (12 Bar Blues), I V vi IV (The Pop Punk ), I vi IV V (50’s progression), vi IV I V (The Sensitive Female Chord Progression), ii V I (The Basic Jazz Progression), I VI ii V (Another Jazz Standard Progression).
 As in any chord, lowercase indicates a minor chord.